Evolution of circumstellar discs in young star-forming regions: Model

-\citet{picogna2019} calculate X-ray mass loss profiles and mass loss rates for a star of mass 0.7 \MSun. \citet{owen2012} developed scaling relations that allow to calculate these values for stars with masses $\mathrm{M}_* \leq 1.5 \mathrm{M}_{\odot}$.
+\citet{picogna2019} calculate X-ray mass loss profiles and mass-loss rates for a star of mass 0.7 \MSun. \citet{owen2012} developed scaling relations that allow to calculate these values for stars of $\mathrm{M}_* \leq 1.5 \mathrm{M}_{\odot}$.
 We combine the results of \citet{picogna2019} with the scaling relations of \citet{owen2012} to span a larger range of stellar masses.
-The internal photoevaporation mass loss rate is then given by:
+The internal photoevaporation mass loss rate is then given by

 where

 is the X-ray mass loss rate derived by \citet{picogna2019}.